openregister/registers-rfcs/content/metadata-log/index.md

 The first changeset expects `target` to be nil given that the first item in the data log must conform to a defined schema.
 Optionally, new changesets can be recorded on top of the first one without `target`.
-Once there is a changeset with a explicit `target` no more nil `target` properties are allowed.
+Once there is a changeset with a explicit `target`, no more nil `target` properties are allowed.

-Rough algorithm given a new changeset:
+A rough algorithm given a new changeset is as follows:

 1. If it's the first changeset:
   * Succeed if `target` is nil.